Azhwargal

 Sri Ranganathan

-Sri Tirupaanazhwar was devoted to Sri Ranganatha of Srirangam and as a routine he will go the Srirangam to sing in praise of the presiding deity Sri Ranganatha his Lord.
-Ssince he is an outcast he would remain on the bank of River Kaveri facing Srirangam and look at the direction of ‘Sri Rangavimanam’ and sing.
-Since he believed that the conventions and spiritual sense specified by sastras lies in moral conduct he as an outcast will never cross over river Kaveri.
+Sri Tirupaanazhwar was devoted to Sri Ranganatha of Srirangam and as a routine, he would go the Srirangam to sing in praise of the presiding deity Sri Ranganatha his Lord.
+Since he is an outcast he would remain on the bank of River Kaveri facing Srirangam and look in the direction of ‘Sri Rangavimanam’ and sing.
+Since he believed that the conventions and spiritual sense specified by sastras lay in moral conduct he as an outcast would never cross over river Kaveri.

 Sri Ranganathan’s love for Sri Tirupaanazhwar

-Sri Tirupaanazhwar sannidhi, Ranga Vilas Mandapam, Srirangam, Tamil Nadu The chief priest of the temple sage Sri Loka Saranga used to come daily to the river Kaveri for drawing water for the temple.
+The chief priest of the temple sage Sri Loka Saranga used to come daily to the river Kaveri to draw water for the temple.
 On a particular day Paanar standing on the banks of Kaveri and was in trance devotion and was unaware of his surroundings that he missed the voice of Saranga asking him to leave way.
-In order to wake him the sage threw a small stone in his direction, but the stone accidentally hit the forehead of Paanar and bleeding started.
+To wake him the sage threw a small stone in his direction, but the stone accidentally hit the forehead of Paanar and bleeding started.
 Paanar realised what had happened and quietly retired.
-Unaware of the injury caused to Paanar, the Sri Loka Saranga returned to the temple with water from Kaveri for performing pooja.
-He was taken aback on seeing blood oozing out from the forehead of the deity of Sri Ranganatha.
+Unaware of the injury caused to Paanar, the Sri Loka Saranga returned to the temple with water from Kaveri to perform pooja.
+He was taken aback by seeing blood oozing out from the forehead of the deity of Sri Ranganatha.
 That very night, Sri Ranganatha appeared in the dream of Sri Loka Saranga and commanded him to fetch Paanar to the temple the next morning on his shoulders.
 Accordingly, Sri Loka Saranga requested Paanar to come to the temple.
 But, Paanar, referring to his birth, declined to enter the holy place.
 When he was told of Sri Ranganatha's commandment, Paanar was beside himself and was lost in a deep trance.
 As commanded by Sri Ranganatha, Sri Loka Saranga carried paanar on his shoulders to the temple.
 When they reached the sanctum, Paanar experienced the bliss of Sri Ranganatha and ten verses poured out of him starting ‘Amalan Adhipiraan’ describing the beauty from head to foot of Sri Ranganatha.
-After these ten verses Sri Ranganatha had offered His bliss on the Azwar ultimately immersed him with Him.
+After these ten verses, Sri Ranganatha offered His bliss on the Azwar ultimately immersed him with Him.
 These ten verses are considered to be sweeter than even the sound of music of the Veena.

 sannidhi for Sri Tirupaanazhwar in Srirangam

 In Srirangam Ranganthaswamy temple there is sannidhi for Sri Tirupaanazhwar in Rangavilas mandapam.
-On his birth anniversary every year his utsava moorthi is brought from Uraiyur temple to Srirangam and taken to sanctum of Sri Ranganatha for viswaroopa dharshanam.
+On his birth anniversary every year, his utsava moorthi is brought from Uraiyur temple to Srirangam and taken to the sanctum of Sri Ranganatha for viswaroopa darshan.

 In Rangavilas mandapam sannidhi at Srirangam Sri Tirupaanazhwar is not alone.
 He is seen in the company of Sri Anjaneya.
 It is believed that this sannidhi was built around the year 1492.